 When men suffer from testosterone deficiency, it often also leads to Irritable Male Syndrome, which, if not addressed, can keep building inside and end with suicide or other forms of self-harm.

-3 Ways to Identify Low Testosterone & Depression in Men
+How to Identify Depression and Low Testosterone in Men

 This causes them to be stressed almost all the time, even on vacations!
 Eventually, the stress hormone in the body rises so much that the testosterone level starts dipping.

 When cortisol in the body rises, the overall sense of well-being decreases and depression or anxiety kicks in.
 When men stay stressed for prolonged periods, they start lashing out at their partner or are so occupied that they do not have the headspace to enjoy the simple joys of life.

 It is also logical that no one is chirpy if they are stressed about something that is important to them.

 Now, obesity is another factor that does not serve anyone.
 It is simply the excessive fat that gets deposited all around and within the organs and prevents them from working at their optimum.